top of page

 • 3 min read

 DIET: Make it a little lighter overall.
 Include more of the green vegetables coming up now.
 Especially good are dandelion greens, collards and kale.
 Here's a simple recipe to make these taste great.
-Add fresh salads, ideally at room temperature at your mid-day meal, when your digestion is stronger. and with a dressing of cold-pressed olive oil, lemon and fresh-pressed garlic, black pepper and salt to taste.
 Enjoy local organic berries as they become available.
 Enjoy artichokes.
 Bitter spices such as turmeric, and roots like burdock will support your liver.
-A happy liver means clearer skin, less heat in the body, and more emotional balance.

 ĀSANA: Chest openers, prone back-bends, twists and abdominal work like agni sara and nauli will help release excess mucous, open the lungs and support healthy digestion and emotional balance.

 MEDITATION: 6 – 24 minutes once or twice a day.
 Set a timer.
 Prepare by relaxing your entire body from head to toe and practicing some abdominal breathing for a few minutes.
 Slowly release control of your breath, while maintaining your focus on the sensation of breathing in your lower belly.
 If you want more support, try counting your breaths up to 10.
 If you lose count, start over.
-Inhale 1, exhale 2…until 10 and then start again.
-If you "don’t have time to do 6 minutes, do 12.
-In other words, if you “don’t have time” to meditate, you REALLY need to meditate.
+Inhale 1, exhale 2…Calms, stabilizes and grounds the mind.

 Enjoy your Spring refresh in whatever form it takes.
 You deserve it!